cerpus/php-edlib-resource-kit-laravel/README.md

 }
 ~~~

-With the `PublishToEdlib` Edlib will now be notified upon changes to the resource.
+With the `PublishToEdlib` used, Edlib will now be notified upon changes to the
+resource.

 ## Declared services